rhhicks3/musings/README.md

-README

-This branch contains various musings.
+This branch contains various musings